7 Tips for Saving for Retirement if You Started Late

-Ah, but a simple life requires $1 million in the bank.
-You see, most experts agree that during your retirement, you should withdraw no more than 3 - 4 percent of your retirement portfolio each year.
-(These are known as the "4 percent rule" and the "3 Percent Rule".)
+You might tell yourself you don't need a million dollars or that you just want a simple life.
+But even a simple life often requires $1 million in the bank.
+Most experts agree that during your retirement, you should withdraw no more than 3% to 4% of your retirement portfolio each year.
+These are known as the "3 percent" and "4 percent" retirement rules.

 Don't accept extra risk in your portfolio.
-Pick one of the following tried-and-true asset allocation recommendations:
+You might consider one of the following asset allocation recommendations:

 Buy Adequate Insurance

-Weigh whether or not you should make extra payments on your mortgage.
-If you're in the early stage of your mortgage, and many of your payments are being applied towards interest, it might make more sense to make extra mortgage payments.
+Pay off credit card debt, car loans, and other high-interest or non-mortgage debt.
+Similarly, weigh whether or not you should make extra payments on your mortgage.
+If you're in an early stage of your mortgage, and many of your payments are being applied toward interest, it might make more sense to make extra mortgage payments.

-If, however, you're in the final years of your mortgage and your payments are primarily being applied to the principal, you may be better off investing that money.
+If, however, you're in the final years of your mortgage and your payments are primarily being applied to the principal, you may be better off investing that money for retirement.

 You and Your Spouse Come First